- Here’s our quick pro tip for picking thickness planers

 Grizzly Industrial G0505 benchtop thickness planer,12.5 inch

-- Has extra-large extension tables for versatility.
+- Operates with extra-large extension tables for versatility.

 - The feed rate is a bit too fast.